writememe/day-one-net-toolkit/README.md

 projects and provide new users with a real-life example of automating discovery tasks when first interacting with a new network.

-I have open sourced this repository in an attempt to contribute back to the wider community and hopefully kickstart others in sparking their interest in network automation.
+I have open sourced this project in an attempt to contribute back to the wider community and hopefully kickstart others in sparking their interest in network automation.

 By using this toolkit, you will be able to answer and provide information on questions like:

-_- What model(s) of Cisco devices do we have?_
+_- What model(s) of Cisco/Juniper/Arista devices do we have?_
 _- What OS version(s) do we have for the same model across the inventory?_
 _- Has someone configured IPv6 on any devices?_
 _- What local usernames are configured on all platforms?_